PFML frequently asked questions for employers

 As an employer, what happens if someone responds that they are not the correct person in the organization to respond?
 Does an email get sent to someone else in the organization?

-An email is triggered to all the leave administrators registered to the employer’s EIN.
-If you are not the right person to respond, please don’t complete the review process as it will block the correct person from responding.
-DFML suggests forwarding it to the leave administrator registered with DFML.
+Email notifications are sent to all the leave administrators registered to the employer’s EIN.
+If you are not the right person to respond, please refrain from completing the review process to avoid blocking the correct person from responding.
+DFML recommends forwarding the email to the leave administrator registered with DFML.
+In the employer portal, leave administrators can remove leave administrators who are incorrectly listed or no longer active.

 Sometimes employees who are no longer with us still appear under our FEIN.
 Will there ever be an option to state when they separated with us to close out the application or reroute it?

-If a former employee files a PFML application, you will receive a response form where you can notify us that the employee is no longer employed and/or is employed elsewhere.
-(Please note that former employees will be covered for up to 26 weeks after departure unless they start new employment.)
+If a former employee files a PFML application, you will be able to notify us as part of the employer review process that the employee is no longer employed and/or is employed elsewhere; you can do so in the comment section.
+Please note that former employees will be covered for up to 26 weeks after departure unless they start new employment.

 Paid time off and payments